Theory for Lattice Relaxation in Marginal Twist Moir\'es

-Our theoretical framework provides analytic expressions for the in-plane center of mass positions in the absence of homostrain, at both large \cite{ezzi_analytical_2024} and small (present work) twist angles.
-Therefore, the effects of lattice relaxation can systematically be included into electronic continuum models \cite{foutty_mapping_2024} previously developed for rigid lattices at high symmetry points, e.g., Refs.\ \cite{lopesdossantos_graphene_2007,bistritzer_moire_2011} for $K/K'$, and Refs.\ \cite{lei_moire_2024,calugaru_new_2024} at the $M$ points.
-In principle, this will yield accurate fully-relaxed electronic structures of moir\'e materials at any twist angle including in the strong-coupling marginal-twist regime.
+Our theoretical framework provides analytic expressions for the in-plane center of mass positions, at both large \cite{ezzi_analytical_2024} and small (present work) twist angles for a moir\'e homo-interface built from layers with $D_{3d}$ and $D_{3h}$ symmetry.
+Thus, lattice relaxation can be systematically included into electronic continuum models \cite{foutty_mapping_2024} previously developed for rigid lattices at high symmetry points, e.g., Refs.\ \cite{lopesdossantos_graphene_2007,bistritzer_moire_2011} for $K/K'$, and Refs.\ \cite{lei_moire_2024,calugaru_new_2024} at the $M$ points.
+In principle, this will yield accurate fully-relaxed electronic structures of moir\'e materials at any twist angle including in the marginal-twist regime.

+The solutions presented here are valid for any marginally stacked 2D material where the stacking energy landscape has either $D_3$ or $D_6$ symmetry.
+As discussed earlier, this already encompasses a wide range of existing (and yet to be discovered) twisted 2D materials including homobilayers of graphene and TMDs in both aligned and antialigned configurations.
+Moreover, our procedure can also be applied to systems with square and rectangular symmetry, e.g.\ PdSe$_2$ \cite{zhang_quantum_2024} or GeSe \cite{kennes_one-dimensional_2020}.
+In general, twisted homobilayers with $D_{4d}$ or $D_{4h}$ layers are dual to hexagonal ones with $D_{3h}$ or $D_{3d}$ symmetry, respectively.